June 12, 2014

 Hotels are frequented by guests night and day, and because of this, safety is a major concern.
 Poor lighting and visibility conditions in hallways and stairwells, leaks that can contribute to slips and falls, and unsanitary conditions such as sewage leaks are all things you need to stay on top of – and prevent – through proper preventative maintenance.
 A CMMS can help you do this and more!

 As with safety, repeat business – the meat and potatoes of any hotel chain – depends on a visitor"s experience.
-A big part of this is the facility itself – does the air conditioning and HVAC system work properly?
-How about the television and Internet?
+A big part of this is the facility itself – do the air conditioning and HVAC system work properly?
+How about the television and the Internet?
 How were the restroom facilities?
 Fixing problems as quickly as they arise – and performing preventative maintenance to make sure issues don't occur, is crucial.
 Stay on top of these things with maintenance software features.

 As hands-on as maintenance management jobs can be, a big portion of your responsibility is paperwork.
 Creating reports is essential to stay on track with your budget and prove that you performed due diligence in the event of a safety issue or equipment breakdown.